 Since 1997, providing fast, reliable, high-resolution aerosol measurements from the ground to the troposphere

 Micro Pulse LiDAR (MPL) is a powerful, sophisticated, yet compact and affordable, laser remote sensing system providing continuous, unattended monitoring of the profiles and optical properties of clouds and aerosols in the atmosphere.
 Adapted by NASA to measure aerosol, cloud vertical structure, and boundary layer heights, MPL is still the only LiDAR approved for use in NASA's MPLNET network.

 To address the need for better information about volcanic ash events, the Toulouse Volcanic Ash Advisory Center (VAAC) asked Météo-France (MF), the French national meteorological service, for help.
 Read how Météo-France set out to determine the best method of providing accurate information about the size and concentration of volcanic particles from the ground up to a minimum of 12 km altitude.

 Read how the Institute of Urban Meteorology (IUM) is collecting data with two Mini Micro Pulse LiDAR instruments in an effort to better understand, forecast and mitigate atmospheric haze, i.e., air pollution.
 The study explains how combining data from multiple instruments is enhancing results.

-Please enter your name (required) and questions (optional) below and Varysian will enable communication with Micro Pulse LiDAR.
+Please fill out the form below and Varysian will enable communication with Micro Pulse LiDAR.